-Like their predecessors, the QC 35 IIs are made of a glass-filled nylon with a leather-cushioned outer headband.
+Like their predecessors, the QC35 II is made of a glass-filled nylon with a leather-cushioned outer headband.
 The built-in swivel cup design is constructed with similar material on the outer cups, which have the letters R and L printed in them, ensuring that you'll always know how to put them on.

-Once I removed the QC35 IIs from their comfortable protective pouch, it was clear that these headphones were ready to take on my long and noisy train ride to and and from work, as well as on the loud and busy streets of New York City.
+Once I removed the QC35 II from the comfortable protective pouch, it was clear that these headphones were ready to take on my long and noisy train ride to and and from work, as well as on the loud and busy streets of New York City.

-I preferred pairing via the app, as I could also configure the headphones by, for example, naming the units and adjusting the level of noise canceling to fit my environment.
+I preferred pairing via the app, as I could also configure the headphones by, for example, naming the units and adjusting the level of noise cancelling to fit my environment.

 Pairing via Bluetooth yielded a cheerful female voice that informed me when the process was completed and popped up if I happened to wander out of pairing range or if the battery level dropped too low.
-The entire process of setting up the QC 35 IIs took under 10 minutes and completed without requiring me to restart my device or the headphones.
+The entire process of setting up the QC35 II took under 10 minutes and completed without requiring me to restart my device or the headphones.

 Bose went back to the lab on the Connect app and added a few useful utilities.
 The free app (Android, iOS) is well-designed and easy to use, whether you're pairing the headphones to your smartphone or creating a custom listening experience.
 The app is a Swiss army knife of sorts, allowing you to perform a number of tasks designed to optimize your listening experience.